nloadholtes/synappio-client/Cookbooks/Email-Assurance-Cookbook.md

 #### Adding New Subscribers

-Once you have remove members that have unsubscribed, you will want to add any new subscribers to your list.
+Once unsubscribed members have been removed, you will want to add any new subscribers to the list.
 The following command will add specified members to a list by supplying CSV input via POST to the subscribe.csv endpoint.

 /list/{list_slug}/subscribe.csv